MapleKnightOfRiverwood/Chatmate/README.md

 5. Will still work when ChatGPT server is down or at full capacity

 Chatmate is purely console based at this stage (Beta).
 GUI will be updated in later versions.
+Multi-language support will be added in later versions.